Presidency of Franklin D. Roosevelt (1933–1941): List of international trips

+February 3–12, 1945: Soviet Union; Yalta; Attended Yalta Conference with Soviet Premier Joseph Stalin and British Prime Minister Winston Churchill.

+February 13–15, 1945: Egypt; Great Bitter Lake, Suez Canal, Alexandria; Met with King Farouk, Ethiopian emperor Haile Selassie, Saudi Arabian king Ibn Saud, and British prime minister Winston Churchill.

+February 18, 1945: French Algeria; Algiers; Briefed U.S. ambassadors to the United Kingdom, France, and Italy on the Yalta Conference.

 New Deal political coalition

 Roosevelt enjoyed support among the traditional Democratic base of Northern Catholics and Southern whites, but his 1936 re-election depended on mobilizing new voters and retaining the votes of those who had been alienated by Hoover.
 Roosevelt forged a new coalition consisting of city machines, labor unions, blue collar workers, minorities (racial, ethnic and religious), farmers, white Southerners, people on relief, long-time middle class and business class Democrats, and intellectuals.
 The New Deal coalition, as it became known, made the Democratic Party the majority party in the 1930s, 1940s, 1950s, and early 1960s.
 The American political system that incorporated the coalition and its opposition is characterized by scholars as the Fifth Party System.
 The New Deal coalition had the most dramatic effect in the North, as the Democrats became competitive throughout the region for the first time since the end of the Civil War.

 Northern whites

 The impact of the Prohibition issue, the Great Depression, the New Deal and World War II on white ethnic groups (mostly Catholics and Jews) was enormous.
 Political participation was low among the "new" immigrants who arrived after 1890; the established machines did not need their votes.
 The Depression hit these new immigrants hard, for they had low skill levels and were concentrated in heavy industry.
 They strongly responded to work relief programs and other aspects of the New Deal, becoming one of the largest and most critical voting blocs in the New Deal coalition.
 Roosevelt scored large majorities among the main Catholics groups up to 1940.
 In particular he largely retained the support the Irish, despite Al Smith's repudiation of the New Deal.

 Roosevelt also won over working class Protestant voters and progressive Republicans.
 Many of these progressives continued to vote for Republican congressional candidates, but others joined the Democratic Party.
 In western states like North Dakota, progressive voters defected en masse to the Democratic Party and became influential in the state party organization.
 At the same time, many conservative, rural voters returned to the Republican Party after 1932, diminishing the influence of conservative Northern Democrats.